 Find Your Calling

 How to find your calling depends on how your life unfolds.
-Sometimes your career chooses you.
-Sometimes, you don’t fully understand the underlying motivation for doing what you do until you look back at your jobs that seem unrelated, only they’re really not.
-So look for a common theme that unites your apparently disparate occupations.
+You may have always known what you want to be when you grow up.
+You do the choosing.
+Sometimes, your career chooses you.
+When it does, you may not fully understand the underlying motivation for doing what you do.
+Your jobs seem so unrelated, only they’re really not.
+Remember, in The Hero’s Journey, you’re always the hero.
+To find your calling, look for a common theme that unites your apparently disparate occupations.

 Connect the Dots of Your Career

 Finding your calling is worth the effort, say the experts.
 According to a recent study published in Psychological Science, it actually can help you live longer.
 Lead researcher Patrick Hill of Carleton University in Canada says the research has clear implications for promoting positive aging and adult development.

 I never fully understood why I became an investigative journalist and then took an apparently unrelated left turn.
 In fact, our story as executive recruiters began when I left TV news to found The Good Search.
 It wasn’t until years later that I looked back and a lightbulb went off and figured out both occupations were callings.
 One simply led to the other as I evolved.

 The answer to learning how to find your calling is to look for the underlying motivation — a theme or thread that you discover running through all the work that you do.
 The key to finding your calling is discovering why you do what you do.

 Shortly after starting work as a reporter at KTVI-TV in St. Louis, I started reporting on nursing home fraud.
 I met confused and frail elderly victims whose life savings had been stolen by nursing homes owned by the mob as in the Mafia.
 While covering congressional hearings on organized crime, I met a newspaper reporter who introduced me to investigative journalism — uncovering and reporting on closely held and difficult-to-obtain information.
 It was then I realized this form of reporting held the power to right wrongs and to save lives.